What Is Pile Foundation?

 - Pressure Piles

 Simplex piles can be driven through soft or hard sois.
 In this type of pile, a steel tube fitting with a cast iron shoe is driven into the ground up to the desired depth.

 Reinforcement, if necessary is put inside the tube, concrete is then poured into the tube, and the tube is slowly withdrawn, without concrete being tamped, leaving behind the cast iron shoe.

 In these types of pile foundations, if the tamping of concrete is done at regular intervals as the tube is withdrawn, we get the simplex tamped pile.

 In these types of piles, a plug of dry concrete gravel is formed on the ground surface by a heavy removable pipe shell.

-A Drop hammer having weight of about 20 to 35 KN is free dropped on the plug.
+A Drop hammer having weight of about 20 to 35 KN is free-dropped on the plug.
 This results in the formation of a dense plug that penetrates the ground and drags the tube with it on account of friction developed between the tube concrete plug.

 When the tube has reduced the desired depth, the tube is held in the position by cables and the hammer is applied to the concrete plug, forcing it down and outward.
-This results in the enlargement of the base into the mushroom shape.
+This results in the enlargement of the base into a mushroom shape.

 If required a fresh charge of semi-dry concrete is not to enlarge the bulb.

 After that the shaft is manufactured by introducing successive charges of concrete, ramming each in turn, and withdrawing the casing gradually about 300 mm at a time.
 Corrugations will be formed on the surface of a completed pile.